SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/notes.md

 # Taking notes

 In SuperOffice CRM, you can bring up a useful little notepad, regardless of where you are in the program.
-You can also attach individual notes to the current company, contact, sale, project or selection card.
+You can also attach individual notes to the current company, contact, sale, project, or selection.

 * To attach an important comment to something specific, such as a company, create a **Note**.